The topology of the space of J-holomorphic maps to CP^2: Construction of a holomorphic gluing map

 2. The internal verticies are labeled by elements of $D_2$.

 3. The leaves are labeled by elements of $R_2$.

-Let $T_i$ denote the $i$'th subtree of $T$ minus the root.
-Each $T_i$ has an associated embedding $e_i : \D \m \Sigma_g$.
-To be an element of $A_k$, we add the following extra requirements on the tree $T$.
-The labels of all of the internal verticies of $T_i$ along with the labels of the leaves, form an element of $D_2^{\otimes k} \otimes R_2$.
-We require that this element is in $Comp^k$.
+Given a tree $T$, we will alway denote the components of $T$ minus the root by $T_i$.
+Each $T_i$ is a tree and has an associated embedding $e_i : \D \m \Sigma_g$.
+A labeled tree being an element of $B(\D(\Sigma_g -pt),D_2,R_2)$ is equivalent to the following condition.
+The labels of all of the internal verticies of $T_i$ along with the labels of the leaves form an element of $D_2^{\otimes k} \otimes R_2$ and we require that this element is in $Comp^k$.

 We see that one of two possible situations occurs for a subtree $T_i$.
 We could have that $T_i$ has one leaf, the valency of each internal vertex is two, and each internal vertex is labeled by $id \in D_2(1)$.
 In this case, the leaves are labeled by arbitrary elements of $R_2$.
 Otherwise, $T_i$ has two leaves.
-In this case, there is a unique trivalent internal vertex labeled by an element of $D_2'(2)$.
-In this case, both leaves are labeled by $r_1$.
+In this case, there is a unique trivalent internal vertex labeled by an element of $D_2'(2)$ and both leaves are labeled by $r_1$.